 The Cabañas Workhouse was originally built to take care and shelter for those who have difficulties in life.
 For example, some elderly people who are alone or disabled.
 Later, as more and more people were assisting, the scale also continued to expand.
 Because the design of the whole workhouse is very distinctive, not only has exquisite sculptures, but also gorgeous murals.
 It is an architectural artwork in itself, so it is worth visiting.

 The Cabañas Workhouse is the most famous building in Guadalajara.
 This building has a history of more than 100 years and is used to care and shelter people who have difficulties in life, such as orphans, the elderly, the disabled and patients with chronic diseases.
 The biggest attraction here is the murals in the murals in the workhouse.
 Many of them are now considered masterpieces of the Mexican Art Center.
 They were created by the most famous Mexican mural painter Orozco at the time and are definitely art treasures.

-The Kavania Relief Home was built by the Spanish colonial government to relieve people in need.
-It is used to care for and shelter people who have difficulties in life, such as orphans, the elderly, the disabled, and people with chronic diseases.
-The relief facility is also famous for its harmony of interior and exterior space, simple design and scale.
-Now it is a very large museum, which is worth visiting.
+The Cabaña Relief House was a relief site built by the Spanish colonial government to help people in difficulties.
+It is used to care for and shelter people who have difficulties in life, such as orphans, the elderly, the disabled, and patients with chronic diseases.
+This relief house is also world-renowned for the harmony of indoor and outdoor spaces, simple design and its scale.
+Now it is a very large museum and it is well worth visiting.

 It's very pretty and you can see so many pieces of art related to Mexican history.